awsdocs/amazon-personalize-developer-guide/doc_source/items-datasets.md

 To use unstructured data, add a field with type `string` to your Items schema and set the field's `textual` attribute to `true`\.
 Then include the text data in your bulk CSV file and incremental item imports\.
 For bulk CSV files, wrap the text in double quotes\.
 For an example of an Items schema with a field for unstructured text data, see [Items schema example](#schema-examples-items)\.
 For information about importing data into Amazon Personalize, see [Preparing and importing data](data-prep.md)\.

-Unstructured text values can have at most 200,000 characters and text must be in English\.
-Amazon Personalize truncates values that exceed the character limit to 200,000 characters\.
-We recommend using unstructured text metadata with less than 5,000 words\.
+Unstructured text values can have at most 20,000 characters and text must be in English\.
+Amazon Personalize truncates values that exceed the character limit to 20,000 characters\.

 ## Items schema example<a name="schema-examples-items"></a>